wtraylor/modular_megafauna_model/paper.md

 In this process it is crucial that the modeler can increase model complexity step by step, just enough to represent the mechanisms important for the research question.

 Thanks to its modular design and its stable library interface, MMM can stay backward-compatible in future versions, and the same codebase can be used for different studies and different vegetation models.
-That benefits reproducibility in two ways.
+This benefits reproducibility in two ways.
 First, after bugs have been fixed, previous analyses can easily be reexecuted.
 Second, simulations can be repeated with other vegetation models in order to understand how their different assumptions impact plant–herbivore dynamics.